 The Best Pumpkin Faces to Carve This Year

 If it’s been a few years since you last carved a pumpkin, a little reminder of the best way to do it can be a godsend!
-That’s why I love this video from the Original Naked Chef, as it shows you all the tools you’ll need, plus the best techniques to use.
+That’s why I love this video from the Original Naked Chef.
+It shows you all the tools you’ll need and the best techniques.